 Giovanni Ribisi is rarely the headline star of a film, but his presence tends to make any film better.
 Whether it’s with a supporting role in the biggest movie of all-time, Avatar, playing a wacky sibling on Friends or lending his skills to Saving Private Ryan, Lost in Translation or Boiler Room, Ribisi’s intensity raises the bar for everyone around him.
-Family Guy creator Seth McFarlane seems to agree.
-He’s just cast Ribisi in Ted, McFarlane’s first feature film which stars Mark Wahlberg as a man whose childhood teddy bear comes to life.
+Family Guy creator Seth MacFarlane seems to agree.
+He’s just cast Ribisi in Ted, MacFarlane’s first feature film which stars Mark Wahlberg as a man whose childhood teddy bear comes to life.
 Mila Kunis was rumored to be in talks and that’s now been confirmed as well.
 Read more about the project and Ribisi’s role after the jump.
 Read More »

 Please Recommend /Film on Facebook

 Add one more to the cast of McG‘s This Means War, in which Chris Pine and Tom Hardy go to war over the affections of Reese Witherspoon.
 (Angela Bassett was just cast the other day.)
 Mad Men‘s Abigail Spencer has signed on; she’ll play Tom Hardy’s ex-wife.
 Personally, I might do more fighting over her than Reese Witherspoon, but that’s just me.
 [THR]

 After the break, Ben Foster joins a Mark Wahlberg movie, and John Singleton will direct the younger Hemsworth.
 Read More »